 As the stars that are starry in the time of our darkness,

 To the end, to the end, they remain.

 LAURENCE BINYON 1914

-We Remember all killed in war and especially those Staffordshire Scouts killed while serving their country.
+We remember all killed in wars and especially those Staffordshire Scouts killed serving their country.